×

 Seek support.
 You are not in it alone.
 Lots of people have trouble with debt and money matters.
 Help is at hand, whether you prefer to talk in person or use online tools.
 The MoneyTalks helpline is a good place to start.

 If you struggle to pay on time, it's best your lender knows as soon as possible.
-A free financial mentor can talk to the lender on your behalf.
+A free financial mentor can help you understand your rights and talk to the lender on your behalf.
 They can also help create a realistic budget and repayment plan, based on your income and living costs.

 Free confidential advice(external link) — MoneyTalks